bravesoftdz/notes.lazarus/readme.md

 #Notes

-Takin notes make human more productive but developer twice productive
+Taking notes makes human more productive but developer twice productive

 If you dont want to compile it yourself you can use precompiled bnote.exe for Windows Or bnote for linux